canonical/sphinx-terminal/README.md

 copybutton_prompt_is_regexp = True
 ```

-If these configurations are customized in your conf.py file, they will override the
+Customizing these configurations in your conf.py file will override the defaults
-defaults assigned by sphinx-terminal.
+assigned by sphinx-terminal.

 ## Community and support